 With reference to the 2012/19/EU WEEE Directive (Waste of electric and electronic equipment), please be aware that the products described in this manual have been produced after August 13th 2015.
 When applicable, the WEEE symbol (beside) on the product label and / or accompanying documents means that used electrical and electronic equipment must not be mixed with general household or municipal waste.
 At the end of their useful life, these products must be disposed of via suitable channels.
 Please refer to the current legislation in force in the Country of installation.
 Professional users in the European Union must contact their dealer or supplier for further information.

 The symbol is only valid in the European Union (EU).
 For disposal in countries outside of the European Union please contact the local authorities or dealer and ask for the correct method of disposal.
-Disposing of this product correctly will help save valuable resources and prevent any potential negative effects on human health and the environment, which could otherwise arise from inappropriate waste handling.
-The product does not contain CFCs, HCFCs, asbestos, fuel, PCB, PCT, liquids or gaseous substances.
-Please recycle the packaging materials (cardboard and/or wood).
-At the end of the service, before disposing of the unit, remove the nameplate and make the appliance unusable by cutting the internal connections.
+Disposing of this product correctly will help saving valuable resources and preventing any potential negative effects on human health and the environment, which could otherwise arise from inappropriate waste handling.